-Description The subjects comprise a purpose built flat located on the third floor within a four storey block containing six units in all.
-The subjects are located above retail premises.
-Accommodation Third floor - entrance hall, living room, kitchen, two bedrooms and shower room.
-Gross internal floor area (sqm) 63 Neighbourhood and location The subjects are located in a residential area within the town of Troon.
+Description The subjects comprise a purpose built flat located on the second floor within a four storey block containing ten units in all.

+Accommodation Second floor: Landing, living room/dining room, kitchen, three bedrooms, shower room and en-suite shower room.

+Gross internal floor area (sqm) 109

+Neighbourhood and location The subjects are located in a residential area within the town of Ayr.
 Surrounding properties are of a similar style and design.
 There is a good range of amenities nearby.
 The subjects are accessed by way of an adopted road.

+Age 1970

-Age 1910 Weather It was dry at time of inspection.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney head is of brick and rendered masonry construction.
-The chimney flashings are carried in lead.
+Weather It was dry at time of inspection.

+Chimney stacks None
-Roofing including roof space

-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+There is a flat roof which was not visible at the time of inspection.
+There are traditional slate vertically hung sections.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.

-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-The roof is of pitched timber design being overlaid with natural slates.
-The roof incorporates a metal ridge detail.

-The rear pitch was not fully visible.

-Rainwater fittings

-Visually inspected with the aid of binoculars where appropriate.

 It will be appreciated that the inspection was carried out during dry weather conditions.
-Sometimes defects in rainwater goods are only apparent during, or after heavy rainfall.

-The gutters and downpipes are of uPVC, cast iron and aluminium construction.

-The rainwater goods incorporate wallhead/parapet features.
-Internal linings could not be inspected from our ground level and external inspection.

-Main walls

-Visually inspected with the aid of binoculars where appropriate.
+The rainwater fittings are internal.
+Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.

-The main walls measure approximately 600 millimetres in thickness and are of solid stone construction finished in stone externally.

-Windows, external doors and joinery

-Internal and external doors were opened and closed where keys were available.
+The main walls measure approximately 300 millimetres in thickness and are of cavity construction finished in brick externally.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.

-It should be appreciated that double glazed sealed units do have a limited life expectancy, and defective seals can lead to condensation between the panes, necessitating in the replacement of the unit.
-This can sometimes only be obvious during adverse weather conditions.

 The windows are of uPVC design incorporating double glazed units.

-The door is of uPVC framed design incorporating double glazed units.
+The door is of timber framed design incorporating single glazed units.
+Eaves details are carried in timber.
 External decorations Visually inspected.
-The rainwater goods are finished in paint coatings.
-Conservatories / porches None Communal areas Circulation areas visually inspected.
-The property is accessed by a common staircase giving access to all floors.
+The external joinery is finished in paint coatings.
+Conservatories / porches None

+Communal areas Circulation areas visually inspected.
+The property is accessed by a shared entrance.
+The doors are of timber construction and the windows are single glazed timber framed design.
+There is communal lighting present.
+There is a passenger lift giving access to upper floors.
 There is a voice controlled security door entry system.
-Garages and permanent outbuildings None Outside areas and boundaries None Ceilings Visually inspected from floor level.
-Ceilings within the property are of plasterboard and lath/plaster.
+Garages and permanent outbuildings Visually inspected.
+There is a single car lock up garage.
+The walls are of masonry construction located under an asbestos cement roof.
+Outside areas and boundaries Visually inspected.
+There is access to communal parking.
+The property benefits from communal garden grounds to the front, side and rear.
+The garden grounds are bounded in masonry walls.
+Ceilings Visually inspected from floor level.
+Ceilings within the property are of plasterboard construction.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 The internal walls are of solid masonry.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 The property has fully fitted floor coverings throughout which restricted the scope of our inspection.
 The floors are of suspended timber construction.